parasaurolophus/rader.us/src/philosophy/quanta.md

 even while _not_ being rigged in the sense of outright cheating.
 The chance of a casino going broke because it had to pay too many jackpots all at once is transcendently higher than the chance of seeing some billiard ball start rolling around on its own due to quantum indeterminacy.
-Do not hold your breath wating to see either of those events in the real world.
+Do not hold your breath waiting to see either of those events in the real world.

 More signficantly, the "tail problem" looks at the indeterminacy of some state